-Other charges (recoveries) include unrealized gains or losses on outstanding foreign exchange contracts as at the Statement of Financial Position date, which vary in accordance with the fluctuations in exchange rates, as well as the carrying amount of outstanding foreign exchange contracts at the end of a given period.
+Other recoveries include unrealized gains or losses on outstanding foreign exchange contracts as at the Statement of Financial Position date, which vary in accordance with the fluctuations in exchange rates and the carrying amount of outstanding foreign exchange contracts at the end of a given period.
+Changes in Other recoveries are mainly due to these variations.